Drug & Alcohol Services Residential Programs

 Is there a charge for this service?

-Each independently operated Recovery Residence/ Residential is contracted with San Luis Obispo for a specific rate ranging from $22/day to $35/day.
-There is funding available through specific funding sources as well as self-pay.
-They reside in different areas of the County, from Oceano to Paso Robles.
+Each independently operated Sober Living Environment is contracted with County of San Luis Obispo for a specific rate ranging from $35/day to $55/day.
+There may be funding available through specific grant sources as well as self-pay.
+Clients may reside in different areas of the County, from Oceano to Paso Robles.

 When and where is this service offered?